Personal Finance Resources: Financial Education & Literacy

 Set Aside for Savings

-It’s hard to set money aside when there are a million and one things you want to buy.
+It’s hard to save money when there are a million and one things you want to buy.
 Putting money aside either for savings or as an emergency fund is one of the first steps toward financial stability.
-You can use this money as an initiative toward a personal goal.
-Whether you’re working toward moving out of your parent's home or planning to go to grad school, these savings can be money that is used for supplementing these wants.
+Stashing cash in a savings account can help you afford moving out of your parent's home.
+If you’re going to grad school, savings can go toward tuition to reduce your reliance on loans.

 We also cannot predict the future.
-There are several financial setbacks like an unexpected trip to the ER or being laid off from your job that will make it hard to pay your bills.
-Having this safety cushion can make these falls a lot softer and easier to live through.
+There are financial setbacks - like an unexpected trip to the ER or being laid off from your job – that can and will make it hard to pay your bills.
+Having the safety cushion of an emergency fund can make these falls a lot softer and easier to live through.

 Purchase Interview Clothing

 First impressions are always key.
 If you want to avoid being cast aside to the pile of “not fit for our company,” then you must make sure you look like you’re prepared to begin the job that same day.
 Although it is very unlikely that that is the case, being well-dressed for these interviews shows the interviewer that you are serious about the opportunity.
 Depending on the jobs that you’re applying for, for most, it is code that you show up in formal business attire.
-Besides, nothing beats the feeling of confidence that you get when you know that you look good, which is just what you need to perfect your responses in the interview.
+Besides, there’s nothing better than the feeling of confidence that you get when you know you look good - which is just what you need to perfect your responses in the interview.

 Treat Yourself

 Yes, being financially stable and making sure all your priorities are met is what brings peace to everyone's life.
-Although this is a great achievement, nothing tops doing what you chose to do with your money.
-Remember, you are the one who spent countless hours, days, and years working toward this degree, so if you feel like you need to take a vacation before things start to get real, do it.
-If there is a pair of shoes that you have been eyeing for a while, buy them.
+Although financial stability is a great achievement, nothing beats doing what you choose to do with your money.
+Remember, you are the one who spent countless hours, days, and years working toward this degree.
+So, if you feel like you need to take a vacation before things start to get real, do it!
+If there is a pair of shoes that you have been eyeing for a while, buy them!
 Spending money on the things that you like is important for taking care of yourself.
-Don’t feel guilty about it, you deserve it.
+Don’t feel guilty about it - you deserve it.
 Just make sure you won’t be homeless by the time you come back from that trip.

 Looking for more tips on great money management?
-Check out some of our resources at psecu.com/learn.
+Check out our Resource Center.